d3vmeh/chatbot-assistant/README.md

 Upload PDF documents directly to the assistant, which can read, interpret, and respond based on the content.

 ### Contextual Memory with RAG:
-Incorporates a Retrieval-Augmented Generation (RAG) system, storing and retrieving relevant information from files and conversations using Chroma databases to ensure context-aware interactions.
+Incorporates a Retrieval-Augmented Generation (RAG) system, storing and retrieving relevant information from files and conversations using Chroma databases for context-aware interactions.

 ## Uses: